 The deliverables are:

 - Updated version of the 2017 review of current charging principles for the use of infrastructure (including description of present charging regimes, costs recovery principles, mark-ups, computation of incremental or marginal costs, etc.);

 - European benchmark on infrastructure manager financing regarding direct costs, fixed costs, mark ups, and public subsidies.

-Should you have any more questions about the Working Group, please do not hesitate to contact its Chair, Mr. Max Meulemann.
+Should you have any more questions about the Working Group, please do not hesitate to contact its Co-Chairs, Christiane Trampisch and Mr. Rodolphe Duterme.